mikeoverbay/TankExporter/README.md

 You can download it here: https://www.autodesk.com/developer-network/platform-technologies/fbx-converter-archives Or if you can not down load it from there... the 64 and 32 bit versions are located here: http://tnmshouse.com/converter/

+# Version 96:
+This fixes a bug added with the last update by WarGaming.
+1.5.1.1498.</br>
+There is a new enter in list.xml tables that was causing parasing to fail.</br>
+Added more to the stand alone primitives loader.
+It's not finished and has more work to do..
+You can export FBX but not with all textures.
+(I'll add that in the next release).
+You can NOT write the primitives yet.
+It will crash on most models.

 # Version 95:
 Added the ability to load, export, import and write stand alone primitive_processed files.
 Tank Exporter will NOT load textures for these yet.
 Also, it does not export vertex colors yet.